 Difference in Risk

-Treasury bills are a lower-risk investment than commercial bills for one simple reason: It's far less likely that the U.S. government will default on its debt obligations than a corporation will do the same.
+Treasury bills are a lower-risk investment than commercial bills for one simple reason: It's far less likely that the U.S. government will default on its debt obligations.
 No Treasury bills have ever gone into default, whereas there will always be some company or another going into bankruptcy.
-Treasury bills are backed by the "full faith and credit" of the U.S. government -- a government that has the power to raise taxes or print money to repay investors.
+Treasury bills are backed by the "full faith and credit" of the U.S. government — a government that has the power to raise taxes or print money to repay investors.
 Commercial bills, on the other hand, are essentially backed by the reputation of the company that issued them; investors have only that company's promise to repay.

 Differences in Return